You are currently viewing the 2021–2022 edition. Click here to view the latest edition.

 - Look in the Berkeley Catalog for electives open to all.
 Also, the UC Berkeley online schedule will tell you if the course is restricted.

 - If you wish to take a core course: contact the professor teaching the course.
 If s/he agrees, obtain an instructor consent form, please contact Jalilah LaBrie at 510-643-1940 or email@example.com and request the appropriate form.

 - There are two elective courses open to non-Haas students that do not require permission.
 You can enroll directly via CalCentral.
 These include:

 - MBA 296–Personal Finance Management

-- The process is not first-come, first-served and not managed by the course faculty but centrally by the MBA Programs Office Team.
+- The process to enroll in available MBA courses is not first-come, first-served and not managed by the course faculty but centrally by the MBA Programs Office Team.
 As long as students submit their request before the deadline, their request will be considered.
 Haas will accommodate requests on a space available basis.
 In cases where demand for a course exceeds supply, there will be a lottery to determine who gets in.
 Students will be informed by the Monday of the 3rd week of classes whether there is space available and they have been added to the course.

 - For questions and information about application deadline, please direct your inquiries to firstname.lastname@example.org

 Concurrent and Dual Degree Programs